Updated: Aug 22

 This is an adapted excerpt from my book The Physiology of Yoga.

 Perhaps you've heard (or you've uttered) the cue "Don't forget to breathe!" during a yoga class.
 This class cue might be a good reminder to stay mindful of your breath but is it really so bad to hold your breath during yoga?
-Could breath holding during asana ever be benefiical?
+Could breath holding during asana ever be beneficial?
 Should breathing be easy in every pose?
 Let's start with a brief look at the anatomy and physiology of the respiratory diaphragm.

 The respiratory diaphragm is a double-domed sheet of skeletal muscle and a primary muscle in breathing.
 In addition to being a motor for inhalation, the diaphragm also contributes to creating intra-abdominal pressure along with the abdominal muscles and pelvic floor.
 Those three elements form a cylinder of varying intra-abdominal pressure that stabilizes our center and low back during strenuous full-body movements (Milanesi and Caregnato 2016).
 The degree of intra-abdominal pressure varies according to our inhalation, exhalation, and abdominal wall resistance.